June 5th, 2021

 Not a golfer?
 Join us later for a fun evening with drinks and dinner.
 Mingle with friends and participate in our silent auction.

 We have portraits of your pets!

-We are lucky to have talented photographers who volunteer to take wonderful portraits of the pets who stay with us.
+We are lucky to have talented photographers who volunteer their time to take wonderful portraits of the pets who stay with us.

 If you adopted from us in the past 8-10 years, we probably have photos of your pet.

 We sell these photos (digital prints or actually photos) for $5 a piece as a donation to help future pets find homes.

 Contact us at firstname.lastname@example.org Let us know your pet's name and when you adopted him or her.

 Schedule a tour for your group!

 Until we can welcome you back in person, we we'd love to give your group a virtual tour.

 Learn about what an animal shelter does and see some of the adoptable animals who are waiting for new homes.
 Tours include a do-at-home activity or project which earns participants a Hero to Homeless Animals certificate.
 Your project might also be posted on our Facebook page or website!